AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-widgets.md

     ![](assets/carousal-learning-content.png){width="650" align="left"}

-- **Hotspots:** Add hotspots to a selected image.
+- **Hotspot:** Adds hotspot to a selected image.
 Begin by choosing an image, then navigate to **Insert > Hotspot**.
 This opens the Hotspot dialog, where you can configure various options such as setting different hotspot sizes, adding corresponding links, and adjusting the layering by bringing areas forward or backward.

     ![](assets/hotspot-learning-content.png){width="650" align="left"}

 - **Tab:** Allows you to organize content into interactive sections.
 Each tab can represent a distinct topic or category; learners can click or tap on the tabs to reveal the corresponding content.
-Place your cursor where you want the tab widget to appear in the content, and then navigate to **Insert > Widget > Tab**.
+Place your cursor where you want the Tab widget to appear in the content, and then navigate to **Insert > Widget > Tab**.
 This adds a tab container to your content.
-Now, start adding content to the tab which includes a title of the Tab and the its corresponding content.
+Now, start adding content to the tab which includes a Tab title and its corresponding content.

     ![](assets/insert-tab-lc.png)

     To add, delete, and switch Tab layout, use the **Content properties** section in the Right panel.
 - **Flip card:** Adds an interactive card to your content that flips to reveal additional information.
 Each card has two sides - front and back, allowing learners to explore information in an engaging way.
 To insert a Flip card, place your cursor at the desired location and navigate to **Insert > Widget > Flip card**, which adds a Flip card container to your content.
 You can then add a title and optional image to the front side and enter the corresponding content on the back.

     ![](assets/insert-flip-card-lc.png)

     To add or delete cards, or change their layout, use the **Content properties** section in the Right panel.